 HERE is their website.
 It is one of our favorite parks!
 Love the rocks and river.

 The response to this article has been overwhelming!
 It is so wonderful.
 I included this section to make sure that the great recommendations by the readers are heard!
 Here you will find the places folks recommended, plus a few more places that I have researched.
 Unfortunately, I have not had the chance to explore South Jersey extensively, and nothing beats the advice of someone that has been there.
-I am going to do my best and find a few places that will make a great addition to this list.
 Please feel free to recommend any place that is free or inexpensive in NJ or the surrounding states, within driving distance.
 Please know, that I appreciate all your feedback!

 I have heard so many wonderful things about this zoo.
 It is quite far from us, but I think sometime soon we are going to have to make the drive down there.
 Take a look at their website HERE.
 The admission to this zoo is free and it looks like a wonderful place to visit.
 There is a suggested donation, and the zoo needs donations to keep taking care of the animals.